Janson-L/MCQ-Marking-System/Final Documentation.md

 **3.5.2 OBJECTIVES**<br  />
 The MCQ Marking System developed by the MCQ International Sdn.
 Bhd. are able to scan the OMR sheets by using Python and OpenCV.
 We had applied a perspective transform to extract the top-down, birds-eye-view of the exam.
-Extract the set of student's answer and examiner's answer bubbles sheets fomr the perspective transformed exam.
-Then, we sort the questios/bubbles into rows and marked them.
+Extract the set of student's answer and examiner's answer bubbles sheets from the from the perspective transformed exam.
+Then, we sort the question/bubbles into rows and marked them.
 By using this marking system, our objectives of this project is accomplished.
 <br /><br  />

 **3.5.3 SUCCESS CRITERIA**<br  />